-No. Eligibility requirement Required For full?
+No. Eligibility requirements for full and prelimin Required For full?
 Required for preliminary?
 1 Has the generating station commissioned?
-Yes No 2 What is the capacity and how has it been calculated?
-Yes Yes 3 Is the generating station in the UK?
-Yes Yes 4 Do the components and equipment used constitute a generating station?
+Yes No What is the capacity and how has it been calculated?
+Yes Yes 3 3 Is the generating station in the UK?
+Yes Yes Yes 4 Do the components and equipment used constitute a generating station?
 Yes Yes 5 Is the electricity being supplied to customers in GB and/or NI and is it being used in a permitted way?
-Yes No 6 Is the technology type eligible?
-Yes Yes 7 Is there proof of how the electricity is generated and metered?
+Yes No 6 6 Is the technology type eligible?
+Yes Yes Yes 7 Is there proof of how the electricity is generated and metered?
 Yes No 8 Has the station applied for another scheme which makes it ineligible to receive ROCs?
 Yes Yes 9 Has planning consent been granted?
 No Yes